Dead dolphins and fish washed ashore in Ghana – The scientific angle

 3.2 Algae production in the absence of light

 Yes, it’s also the case that algae in sea water produce oxygen to support aquatic life and organic matter to decompose, but only when there is sufficient light.
 Without light algae are unable to produce oxygen.
-Unfortunately, however, algae terminate oxygen production in the absence of sufficient light, and in turn begin consuming oxygen.
+Unfortunately, however, algae terminates oxygen production in the absence of sufficient light, and in turn begins consuming oxygen.

 3.3 Eutrophication of aquatic life